 Types of submissions

-We solicit the software architecture community for two types of submissions: full technical papers and short technical papers.
+We solicit the software architecture community the following types of submissions:

 Topics of interest for the conference include (but are not limited to) the following themes: